Technology team promotion process

 Panellists should set aside 1 hour to conduct a joint review.

-Decision & feedback #
+Decision and feedback #

 The panel will make a decision to either promote or not.
 In either case they will provide written feedback about where the application met or didn’t meet the Progression criteria.
 The average of all of your scores for each criteria are shared with you as part of your feedback, but not individual scores or any reasoning verbatim.